 Reviewing this guidance for chocking a truck when it is being loaded or unloaded.
 Remember that government agencies like OSHA update guidance directives from time to time.

 Chocks are not what they used to be.
-The old wedge of wood is still around but modern truck wheel chocks that are clearly visible by workers are now the norm.
+The old wedge of wood is still around but modern, high visibility truck wheel chocks and steel and urethane railcar chocks from suppliers like Aldon are now the norms.

 The purpose of chocking a truck is to prevent a truck from being able to back up inadvertently.
 Trucks should be fully braked before the chock is inserted near a wheel.